kumaravelrajan/kumaravelrajan.github.io/_posts/google-cybersecurity/2025-11-18-google-cybersecurity-analyst-coursera.md

     - cybersecurity

 description: My notes from the google cybersecurity analyst certification on coursera.
-title: Notes from Google Cybersecurity Analyst Certification on Coursera
+title: Course - Google Cybersecurity Analyst Certification on Coursera
 ---

 # Course 1: Foundations of Cybersecurity